dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

-  6. Since the d-cache and tlb counters require virtual memory, we pushed a virtual memory implementation `code-vm/dcache-test.c` that does a simple VM mapping and does some simple tests to validate expected behavior using the PMU counters.
-(E.g., the first access misses in the d-cache and micro d-tlb, subeqeuent accesses hit, and after invalidating the tlb and everything misses again.)
+  6. Since the d-cache and tlb counters require virtual memory, we pushed a virtual memory implementation `code-vm/dcache-test.c` that sets up a simple identity VM mapping and does some simple tests to validate expected behavior using the PMU counters:
+        1. That the first data access to cached memory misses in the both the d-cache and micro d-tlb (compulsory misses).
+        2. That subeqeuent accesses hit;
+        3. After invalidating the tlb,  everything misses again.
-     You can easily mess with it to do other things.
+     You can easily mess with the test to measure other things.

 ------------------------------------------------------------------